RGiskard7/Forevernote/README.md

 ### Database

-The application automatically creates a SQLite database at `Forevernote/data/database.db` on first run.
+The application automatically creates a SQLite database at `Forevernote/data/database.db` on first run (when executed from the `Forevernote/` directory).
 The database includes tables for notes, folders, tags, and their relationships.

+**Note**: The `data/` and `logs/` directories are created automatically when the application runs, not during compilation.
+The build scripts do not create these directories.

 ### Logging

 Logging configuration is defined in `src/main/resources/logging.properties`.
-Logs are written to the `logs/` directory by default.
+Logs are written to the `Forevernote/logs/` directory by default (created automatically on first run).

 ### JavaFX Module-Path